kirsijo/unit_testing_BCHelsinki/phoneproject/getAllNumbersByType_testCases.md

 ```
 throws an exception `'missing parameter'``

-### Test 5: person has type but the corresponding number is missing
+### Test 5: person has type but the corresponding number is missing or person has no phones

 testData:
 ```json